Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Study on an AI and Robotic Coach for Physical Stroke Rehabilitation Therapy

 \subsection{Analysis}

 All interviews with therapists and post-stroke survivors were audio-recorded and transcribed for analysis.
 We then followed a deductive and inductive approach to coding transcripts \cite{gale2013using}.
 Specifically, initial codes were generated based on the literature review and research questions.
 Two researchers then independently coded transcripts with initial codes and also generated any additional codes inductively if necessary.
-The codes were iteratively refined and merged until reaching a consensus for analysis.
+The codes were discussed with the team and iteratively refined.